 For example, you might be getting questions from your blog readers that might relate to an audience, or demographic, that you had not thought about before.
 You might also be getting questions on your YouTube page altogether from another demographic.
 All of this new data that you did not have before can help you redesign your sell sheet to better reflect the needs of these new audiences.

-This will also enable you to add blog content that will better serves the needs of these new audiences.
+This will also enable you to add blog content that will better serve the needs of these new audiences.
 You must always be willing to change gears in order to better serve your audience.
 The more you serve their needs, the more books you will sell.

 Sign #3.
 Your Sell Sheet Hasn’t Connected With Any Libraries